 The population age 85 and older is the fastest growing segment of Illinois' older population.
-According to the Census Bureau's 2021 Population Estimates, Illinois was home to 12.7 million people, with approximately 2.1 million people age 60 and over.
+According to the Census Bureau's 2023 Population Estimates, Illinois was home to 12.4 million people, with approximately 2.8 million people age 60 and over.
 By the year 2030, all baby boomers will be older than 65, which will place new demands on the state's long-term supportive services.
-With this aging demographic boom, the need for in-home assistance, both formal and informal, will dramatically increase, since these individuals tend to be in poorer health and require more services than the young elderly.
-In addition, we have learned from the experiences of the COVID-19 pandemic that the challenges older adults and their caregivers face today may not be the same in the future (State Plan on Aging for FY 2022 - FY 2024).
 In 2010, 234,912 of the 60+ population in Illinois was age 85+; in 2030, this number is projected to be 402,311, which is an increase of 109% from 1990 (State Plan on Aging for FY 2019 - FY 2021).

 The demands for home and community-based alternatives to nursing facility care will continue to increase; aging baby boomers will demand consumer directed information and services based on social and demographic trends.
 Older adults and caregivers will need increased support and assistance in gaining access to the complex array of federal, state and community benefits and services.
 The informal caregiver is the foundation of support for the frail older person who resides in the community.
-Nationwide, approximately 47.9 million Americans have provided unpaid care to an adult with limitations in daily activities During the past 12 months, caregivers spent an average of 22.5 hours per week providing care, with caregivers in rural areas providing slightly more at 26.3 hours per week (AARP Public Policy Institute, Caregiving in the US, 2020).
+Nationwide, approximately 47.9 million Americans have provided unpaid care to an adult with limitations in daily activities According to the AARP Public Policy Institute, caregivers spend an average of 22.5 hours per week providing care, with caregivers in rural areas providing slightly more at 26.3 hours per week (AARP Public Policy Institute, Caregiving in the US, 2020).
 Nearly one-quarter, however, provide 41 or more hours of care per week.
-The estimated economic value of their unpaid contributions is \$470 billion.
-(AARP Public Policy Institute, Valuing the Invaluable, 2019).
+The estimated economic value of their unpaid contributions is \$600 billion.
+(AARP Public Policy Institute, Valuing the Invaluable, 2023).